-The Company requires the directors and executives to report to the Company interests of one's own or related persons in business management of the Company or subsidiaries under Section 89/14 of the Securities and Exchange Act 1992 as amended by the Securities and Exchange Act (No. 4) 2008.
+The Company requires the directors and executives to report to the Board of Directors of the Company interests of one's own or related persons in business management of the Company or subsidiaries under Section 89/14 of the Securities and Exchange Act 1992 as amended by the Securities and Exchange Act (No. 4) 2008.
+By reporting when taking office for the first time, and to report everytime if there were a change in information according to the form approved by the Board of Directors.
 The objective is to allow the Company to have information for implementation of the regulations on connected transactions, which may cause a conflict of interests and may lead to transfer of interests of the Company and subsidiaries.
 Moreover, the directors and executives must perform their duties with caution and integrity.
 The decisions must be made without direct or indirect interests in the matters of decision-making.
 Information of such report is therefore beneficial for monitoring the performance of duties of directors and executives according to the aforementioned principles.